 Mother bats typically have one baby each year, called a pup.
 The female is very nurturing, keeping her pup close to her whilst they suckle for four to five weeks.
 After this, they are strong enough to fly and start to venture out from the roost to hunt for themselves.

 Bats are very sensitive to disturbance during the maternity season and may abandon their young if they are disturbed.
 If you come across a bat roosting site, maintain a distance and keep any dogs on leads.

 The most common reasons bats come into our care include damage to their wings, including tears, and being injured by other animals, for instance being caught by a domestic cat.

-- On the ground.
+- Are on the ground.

-- Out during the day.
+- Are out during the day.

-- Struggling to fly.
+- Are struggling or unable to fly.

 Bats on the side of a building

 If you see a bat clinging to the side of a building or a vertical wall, it’s likely that they are resting and don’t need our help.
 If there are no obvious signs of injury, monitor the bat.
 They should fly off when it gets dark but if they are still there the next morning, call our helpline on 03000 999 999.